 - The Fellow is responsible for managing the planned budget.

-Knauss Marine Policy Fellowship - Types of Placement: Fellows can request placements in the Legislative or Executive branches.
-Of the approximately 60 Knauss fellowships awarded annually, 12 fellows are placed in Congress.
-The Knauss Legislative Fellowship: Why It Might Be Right For You - please see the video and factsheet produced by Maryland Sea Grant which provides information regarding the Legislative Placement: Factsheet and youtube video: https://www.youtube.com/embed/TTU2vZX0wAE
+Knauss Marine Policy Fellowship - Types of Placement: Fellows placements may be in the Legislative or Executive branches.
+Of the approximately 60 Knauss fellowships awarded annually, 124 fellows are placed in Congress.
+The Knauss Legislative Fellowship: Why It Might Be Right For You - see the video and factsheet produced by Maryland Sea Grant which provides information regarding the Legislative Placement: Factsheet and youtube video: https://www.youtube.com/embed/TTU2vZX0wAE

 For more information about the John A. Knauss Fellowship application process, please contact Mia Zwolinski, Texas Sea Grant Research Coordinator, at email@example.com or 979-458-0449.